 And it’s exactly that ability that allowed us to build this complex and technologically advanced world we live in.

 And it’s ironic that this same technology is making it harder for us to cooperate and live well with one another.

-He uses the booming self help industry as the sign that we are growing apart from each other and growing more and more unhappy (also read: self-help myths).
+He uses the booming self-help industry as a sign that we are growing apart from each other and growing more and more unhappy (also read: self-help myths).

 Part 4 – How We Got Here

 Simon Sinek says that the World War I generation -the great generation- was all about serving others.

 The baby boomers instead switched towards a path of only caring about themselves.